-Check out the most cool and unusual places to stay in Iceland.
+Check out the coolest and unusual places to stay in Iceland.

 Romantic?
 Of course.
 Adventurous and thrilling?
 Yes.